sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 <span style="color:red">***TODO***</span> Where would the base URL be obtained from?<br>
 => could be shown in the service GUI (selectable to copy and/or button to copy to clipboard)<br>
-=> if so, would need to add a description of that field
+=> if so, would need to add documentation for that additional field

 The base URL of the sorbay_risk service depends on the service name, let's assume the base URL is `https://risk.sorbay.com/myriskservice` below.